Skip to content

 Reference data

-This is the structured data companion to the RV appliance wattage chart.
-Use it when a spreadsheet, club resource page, newsletter, or tool needs stable wattage ranges instead of another pasted screenshot.
+This is the structured companion to the RV appliance wattage guide.
+Use it when a load audit, spreadsheet, club resource page, newsletter, or tool needs stable wattage ranges with the cautions still attached.

 Rows